tyleragreen/history/README.md

   - First capital program increased from $7.2bil to $8.5bil after 1982 federal gas tax increase
   - Around time of Ravitch's resignation, Cuomo attempted to reorganize the board so that the chairman would not longer serve 6 year terms, but at the govenor's behest
     - *isn't it still this way?*
+  - MTA sued Grumman Flexible due to cracked undercarriages on buses and had to repay federal money for purchase to the UMTA
+  - 1983 NRDC report gave rare approval of MTA performance
+  - New bus depot opened in 1984 in Sunset Park because new buses were too large to enter old one
+  - After 12th derailment in 1983, red flags were put on track to signal 10mph sections
+    - *what is speed limit in today's restricted areas?*
+    - Subway track was supposed to receive two walking inspections a week
+  - City's water table had risen 10 feet over previous 30 years, sitting tunnels on water rather than ground
+  - Bob Kiley appointed on October 5, 1984

 ## Sources to Find